OpenDA-Association/OpenDA/model_efdc_dll/native/efdc_fortran_dll/original_efdc_files/README.md

   sources.
 It has been decided to cherry-pick these line diffs and remove the remaining source file corresponding to `CALEXP2TO` all together.
+* `WQSKE3.for`: This includes the missing loops (2 chunks) regarding "green algae salinity tox" from NIER towards OpenDA.
+Additionally, this converts all comparisons in OpenDA of the form `IF(LMASKDRY(L).AND.IWQM.GE.1)THEN` from `.AND.` to `.OR.` to be consistent with all other comparisons done like this.
+Also, the comparison `IF(IWQBEN.EQ.1)THEN` now compares to zero instead.